altocodenl/tagaway-mobile/tagaway/lib/readme.md

       if (StoreService.instance.get ('queryResult') != '' && refresh == false && listEquals (tags, queryTags)) return;
 ```

 If `preserveMonth` is `true`, and `currentMonth` is also set, rather than continuing, we will just invoke `queryPivsForMonth` (a function defined below) passing the current month, and immediately return.
-This will refresn the query while preserving the current month.
+This will refresh the query while preserving the current month.

 ```dart
       var currentMonth = StoreService.instance.get ('currentMonth');